Wishcraft 2002 Revie

 Hi-school nerd Brett Bumper (Michael Weston) has got a crush on the school beauty, Samantha (Alexandra Holden).
 However, Sam merely sees him as a geek that gives her private tuition about the Second World War for the sake of her history classes.
 Brett despises her boyfriend, Cody and wishes that he could take her to the school prom.
 One day, he arrives home from school to find a strange package addressed to him from ‘an anonymous friend’.
 On closer inspection, he reveals a creepy box containing an ancient totem and a bizarre note stating that he can have three wishes for whatever he wants.
 Clearly confused, he puts the weird object in the bin and carries on unusual.
 When he tells his friend about the occurrence, his pal says that he shouldn’t throw it away without at least testing it.
 Still uncertain, he decides to make a wish that the girl of his dreams would ask him to the dance the following night.
 He’s shocked when the next day, out of the blue, Samantha wants to know his plans for the evening.
 Brett’s dream has come true and he’s over the moon.
 Unfortunately as soon as he uses the extraordinary object, someone begins methodically killing off his classmates.
 As his relationship with his sweetheart deepens, the murders begin getting closer to home until Brett realises that Sam could be next on the killer’s list….

 Unlike most of the z-grade genre pieces that have slowly faded from store shelves, Wishcraft looks neatly produced and fairly well budgeted.
-The supporting cast, which includes Meat Loaf and Zelda Rubinstein (the lady who’s most famous for her high pitched ‘Caroool Aynnne’ routine from Poltergeist) seem uninspired and just here for the pay cheque, but the two leads are charming and bond superbly with the ambitious plot.
+The supporting cast, which includes Meat Loaf and Zelda Rubinstein (the lady who’s most famous for her high pitched ‘Caroool Aynnne’ routine from Poltergeist) look uninspired and just here for the pay cheque, but the two leads are charming and bond superbly with the ambitious plot.
 Alexandra Holden was really good as the lovesick teen and she worked well with Michael Weston.
 I was surprised by the amount of chemistry that they managed to create in their unlikely pairing and I was enjoying waiting to see how their relationship would blossom.
 Director Danny Graves does ok on his debut and manages to build some tension in one or two of the murders.
-It’s always something of an alarm call when you see that a director has only the one credit to his IMDB listing, but I felt that it was most likely more because of a poor financial run from this feature (?) than a lack of talent.
+It’s always something of an alarm call when you see that a director still has only the one credit to his IMDB listing, but I felt that it was most likely more because of a poor financial run from this feature (?) than a lack of talent.

 There’s a good bit of creativity in the the way that the killer slaughters his victims and the majority of the kill scenes are sharp and unique.
 My favourite is when one guy is knocked unconscious in the school changing room and then wakes up sometime later buried up to his chin in the ground.
 The killer then proceeds to roll a bowling ball at his head and he is visibly relieved when the bumpy terrain sends it just skimming past.
 There’s no such fortune with the second one though and it hits him square in the face, which is conveyed to be as gruesome as it sounds.
 Even if most of the slayings are committed off-screen, they are delivered in a manor that allows your imagination to do the work and they are surprisingly brutal, which sits somewhat awkwardly amongst the cheesiness of the two lovebirds and their soppy romance.
 One outside review that I’ve read criticized the choice for the ending here and called it ‘stupid’ and ‘corny’, but I disagree.
 I thought it was a good decision – but then I guess that I’m an old romantic at heart – and maybe that helped.
-The story adds just enough character development to allow you to care about the outcome of the plot and you’ll find that you’ll breeze through the movie and never feel like you’ve wasted your time.

 So there’s definitely a theme running here, but the creative blend doesn’t combine flawlessly and ends up looking like the horror bits have been sellotaped on to a cheesy love story.
 Maybe it could have worked if there were a few more minutes spent with the maniac as he stalks and murders the cast members or if they played the whole thing straighter from both angles.
 For some reason though the film never develops a dark enough tone to convince as a horror picture and struggles to deliver an adequate amount of trepidation.
 Also, the main comic relief character is obnoxious and annoying, which means that he should have been one of the first to die.
 Add everything together and what starts as a clever and original plot, just loses complete focus and rolls along to leave a whole load of unanswered questions.
 I mean, why didn’t Brett use his power to conjure up a 12 bore shotgun, or wish that the twosome could escape to safety?
 It’s hard to believe that no one on the crew highlighted this to the writer or director as they worked through the production.